GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I_ex1.md

 ## Step 2: Set the symbology for the individual layers

 1. First, let's style the administrative boundaries.
 We want to keep it simple and keep the polygon of the adm1 with a transparent filling, but with a thicker outline.
 On top of that layer, we want to see the adm2 boundaries, but with a thinner (or even dashed) outline
-2. The flood extent needs to be immediatly recognizable.
+2. The flood extent needs to be immediately recognizable.
 Choose a colour and filling style (Simple Fill or hashed line fill)
 3. The river system and lake should be symbolized with a associative colour to be immediatly recognizable.
 4. The road network shapefile has the attribute `Flooded` with the Value `Y` if the extent of the flood crosses the road.
 Set the symbology of the road network so roads are easily distinguishable and that the reader can identify which roads are potentially flooded.
 5. Decide how you want to display settlements and health facilities (link to SVG-symbols)